cotodevel/toolchaingenericds-template/README.md

 ![ToolchainGenericDS](img/TGDS-Logo.png)

-This is the ToolchainGenericDS template project:
+This is the ToolchainGenericDS Woopsi template project:

 1. Compile Toolchain:
 To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds :